Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ### Writer group configuration

 **DataSets** are a group of nodes within one OPC UA server.
 Datasets contain data value changes for nodes that all share a common [publishing interval](#sampling-and-publishing-interval-configuration).
-A `DataSetWriter` emits **DataSetMessages** cotaining a DataSet.
+A `DataSetWriter` emits **DataSetMessages** containing a DataSet.
 The Writer has all information to establish a connection to an OPC UA server.

 A `DataSetWriterGroup` is used to group several DataSetWriter's for a specific OPC UA server.
 A DataSetWriterGroup emits what is called a **NetworkMessage** containing the **DataSetMessages**.
 The following diagram courtesy of the OPC Foundation reference specification hows the relationship between these concepts and the messages emitted over the specified transport protocol: